-Next, add a column that titled ‘Difference.’
+Next, add a column titled ‘Difference.’
 This column is to calculate the difference between what you expected to receive and what you actually earned in income.

 Lastly, total up your expected income column.
 This is the amount of money that you have to budget with for the pay period.

 You’ll want to list your expenses right underneath your income portion of your budget.

 I’ve made this part easy by creating a list of over 90+ common household expenses.
 You don’t have to get this granular.

 Instead, you can choose to budget in categories or percentages.
 For the sake of this example, I’ll use general categories.

 You’ll go through the same exercise of listing out your expected and actual amounts and differences.
 Remember, the actual amount will be added when the expense is incurred.